BEST PLACES TO VISIT IN TUSCANY IN 7-10 DAYS

 If you road trip or organize your day yourself, a day visiting both places should be fine.
 There are also guided tours that will show you both towns in one day.

-Val d’Orcia (including Montepulciano) & Wine Tasting in 1 Day
+Val d’Orcia (incl.
+Montepulciano) & Wine Tasting in 1 Day

-South of Siena is one of the most beautiful sceneries of Tuscany – the Tuscan countryside at its best and thus visiting is a must for any Tuscany itinerary.
-I enjoyed driving here the most – though the streets are winding, it is open and you have great views wherever you look.
+South of Siena is one of the most beautiful sceneries, and you will see the Tuscan countryside at its best!
+I enjoyed driving here the most.
+Though the streets are winding, it is open, and you have great views wherever you look.

 The lush, green hills and yellow fields in between (and in the summer, you can expect red poppies and fields of sunflowers) make it one of the most beautiful places in Tuscany.